Drama at Woodbridge Prep

 “The arts make us feel connected to one another and less isolated.
 Through the arts we share an emotion and that sharing connects us with each other and we realise we all feel the same emotions.
 The arts are our last hope.
 We find our identity and make it easier and more pleasurable to live and they also give us wisdom.
 We see our problems acted out and it’s an important socialising force.”
 (Arts Council England, 2003)

 How is the Drama curriculum designed, delivered and assessed?

 Whilst assessment is a vital component of effective teaching and learning there are certainly facets of Drama that cannot be quantified and to so would be an act of reductionism.
-Drama students at The Abbey are less concerned with numbers and letters and more interested in ‘next steps’.
+Drama students at the Prep are less concerned with numbers and letters and more interested in ‘next steps’.
 We foster a target-setting culture and children are regularly reflecting (formally and informally) on what they are learning, how they are learning and what measures they need to put in place to continue on this trajectory.

 These targets focus on three main areas of Drama learning: